Older State Super schemes

 For further information, please refer to SASS Fact Sheet 12: SASS Pension: Your Questions Answered fact sheet or contact us.

-A SASS pension may be payable to a former member of NRF, TRF or LGPF in a number of instances:
+A SASS pension may be payable to a former member of NRF or LGPF in a number of instances:

 • Members of these funds (as listed in the table below) retain an option to take all or part of their SASS employer financed benefit (EFB), and additional benefit where applicable, as a pension on retirement.